by Glen Herbert

 Jamell attended Bequia Anglican Primary, then St. Vincent Grammar School, then college and now university.
 He attributes much of what he’s accomplished to the support of his family and his mother in particular.
 She pushed him into positions of leadership, even if that’s not the word she would use.
 “My mom, she encouraged me to hang out with teenage guys that play football.
 To hang out with them, encourage them, help them with their homework, ‘so they can see you as an influence.’”
 He is an athlete, and has competed regionally.
 He also has long been a volunteer with the Red Cross, recently as part of the executive committee.
 One of the tasks he organizes is flood monitoring in a village on St. Vincent.
 After heavy rains, he goes door to door, taking stock.
 Did the water come into your house?
 Is there any erosion?
 Are your foundations intact?
 He writes up what he finds and reports back to the Red Cross.
 Those reports help inform the level and type of response.

 It’s not the kind of work that garners much thanks or even notice, but he has a lot to give, and he regularly gives it.
 “I must admit I’m a sore loser,” he admits when pressed.
 “I like sticking to what I want, I like digging into it.
 That’s what influences me to continue.”
-He’s currently in his second year of medical school at the American University of St. Vincent.
+He’s currently in his second year of medical school in St. Vincent.
 That in itself is an achievement, though he knows better than anyone that it’s one point in a much longer journey, the completion of which remains anything but certain.

 “A majority of the students live close to the school, but I live far from the school.
 So getting to school is troublesome.”
 He gets up early each morning, goes to sleep late each night.
 The days are long, but he feels everything is worth every effort he’s able to give.
 It’s interesting, for one, and pathology, in particular, has peaked his interest.
 “It helps to understand how different diseases can affect the system,” he says.
 “How to look and how to understand how the body is effected by pathogens … it helps you to understand how fragile the human body is.”
 (In reference to the ratio of time spent to lessons learns, he says, “it’s very high yield.”)